Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 <br>
 ### Data Import <a name="regtree-import"></a>

-Since we saved our modeling data as a pickle file, we can import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+I imported my msaved model, removed the id column, and shuffled the data.

 ```python
 # import required packages
 import pandas as pd
 import pickle